hypfvieh/dbus-java/src/site/markdown/quick-start.md

 # DBus-Java Quickstart

-1. Add in dbus-java to your dependencies.
+1. Add in dbus-java-core and a apropriate transport to your dependencies.
 [Documentation on adding to dependencies.](./dependency-info.html)
 2. (optional) Add in a logging framework of your choice to see the log messages.
   DBus-Java uses SLF4J internally for logging.